-Professor Ferdinando Nicoletti & Dr Giuseppe Battaglia - Neuromed– Addex is collaborating with the groups of Prof Nicoletti and Dr Battaglia to characterise & better understand the effects of allosteric modulators of metabotropic glutamate receptors
+Professor Ferdinando Nicoletti & Dr Giuseppe Battaglia - Neuromed– Addex is collaborating with the groups of Prof Nicoletti and Dr Battaglia to characterize & better understand the effects of allosteric modulators of metabotropic glutamate receptors

 Professor Antonio Pisani - Department of Brain and Behavioral Sciences, University of Pavia, and Mondino Foundation, Pavia, Italy – Addex is collaborating with Professor Antonio Pisani to explore the use of dipraglurant to treat rare genetic forms of dystonia.
 The collaboration will evaluate the effects of chronic treatment with dipraglurant (ADX48621) in preclinical models of different genetic forms of dystonia, on rescuing some of the physiological and behavioral deficits observed in these.